 Beans and legumes are rich in plant protein, fiber, B-vitamins, iron, folate, calcium, potassium, phosphorus, and zinc.
 Most beans are also low in fat.

 Legumes are a great source of fiber and may help you have regular bowel movements.
-Just 1 cup (240 mL) of cooked black beans will give you 15 grams (g) of fiber, which is about half of the recommended daily amount for adults.
+Just 1 cup (240 mL) of cooked black beans will give you 15 grams (g) of fiber, which is over half the recommended daily amount for adults.

 Legumes are packed with nutrients.
-They are low in calories, but make you feel full.
-The body uses the carbohydrates in legumes slowly, over time, providing steady energy for the body, brain, and nervous system.
-Eating more legumes as part of a healthy diet can help lower blood sugar, blood pressure, heart rate, and other heart disease and diabetes risks.
+They are low in calories, but their fiber and protein make you feel full.
+The body uses the carbohydrates in legumes slowly, providing steady energy for the body, brain, and nervous system.
+Eating more legumes as part of a healthy diet can help lower blood sugar and blood pressure.

 Beans and legumes contain antioxidants that help prevent cell damage and fight disease and aging.
-The fiber and other nutrients benefit the digestive system, and may even help to prevent digestive cancers.
+The fiber and other nutrients benefit the digestive system and may even help prevent digestive cancers.

 HOW THEY ARE PREPARED